 The Flowering Dogwood

-Flowering dogwood (Cornus florida) grows well throughout the northern and central regions of Florida located within U.S. Department of Agriculture hardiness zones 8 and 9.
+Flowering dogwood (Cornus florida) grows well throughout the northern and central regions of Florida located within U.S. Department of Agriculture hardiness zones 5 through 9.
 The native tree has a rounded shape and is deciduous, with foliage changing to bright red in fall.

 Springtime fills the tree's canopy with white or pink flowers with clusters of red fruits following the blooming stage.
 Birds and small mammals use the berries as food.
 The tree works well used in backgrounds, as a specimen or planted under larger trees such as oaks.

 These trees grow best in a partial shade environment, growing up to 30 feet in height with a 20-foot spread at maturity.
-Flowering dogwood prefers growing in rich, well-drained soils that are moist, so regular watering benefits the tree's growth and flowering.
+Flowering dogwood prefers growing on rich, well-draining soils that are moist, so regular watering benefits the tree's growth and flowering.

 Gardeners should plant trees where they receive good air circulation to cut down on diseases.
 'Appalachian Spring' is a cultivar with superior disease resistance to anthracnose, growing up to 20 feet tall.
 Flowers are white with yellow centers, and the deciduous leaves change to vibrant red and purple in fall.